 With our navigation courses on Dartmoor, you can tool yourself up to go self nav off piste.
 In January 2018, we hope to launch our Navigation Race series in and around Devon.

 We will be offering corporate motivation weekends with renowned speakers at a venue to be confirmed.

 The spirit of community and camaraderie of the group night runs, has cemented many friendships, since they began.
 Wild Running Camps aims to replicate the camaraderie of the Thursday night runs.
-Both the Beginner’s Fell Camps in the Lake District and Natural Running Camp on Dartmoor, involve sharing communal meals in a lamp lit camping barn, while our bespoke Scotland Camps and Classic Highlands Tour can involve sharing a cottage or a hotel and listening to talks about the local geology and even whisky tasting, upon request.
+Both the Beginner’s Fell Camps for women in the Lake District and our Wild Running Camp on Dartmoor, involve sharing communal meals in a cosy farmhouse, while our bespoke Scotland Camps can involve sharing a hostel, cottage or a hotel and listening to talks about the local geology and even whisky tasting, upon request.
 The chance to run on a guided route over a munro is central but by no means the only part of the experience.
-This year, our guides learnt a lot about hygge when a large Danish group signed up for our Scotland camp.
+Last year, our guides learnt a lot about hygge when a large Danish group signed up for our Scotland camp.
 They were excellent company.
 Without the group, we are just loan wolfs bound for extinction.